CSCIX65G/crosscompilation/README.md

 ## Running in Docker on the Raspberry Pi

 *NB* For now, you _*MUST*_ be running a 64 bit OS such as Ubuntu or Debian on your Pi to follow these steps.
+If you don’t know if you are running a 32-bit or 64-bit OS, you are almost certainly running 32-bit and will need to change this.

 Also note that which 64-bit OS you are running is immaterial.
 Also note that everything _should_ run on any single board computer with an arm64v8 processor provided you are running a 64-bit LInux OS and have docker installed, because the entire process is independent of the underlying OS.

 Unfortunately, I’m still working on the 32-bit version of the cross compiler.
 There don’t seem to be insuperable difficulties here, I just need to figure out which pieces are missing and build the cross-compiler and docker run-time images.
 Sorry, but such is life in the open source world.